Branding and earmarking livestock

-Branding is compulsory for some cattle and pigs when they are offered for sale in Queensland.
+Branding is compulsory for cattle and pigs when they are offered for sale in Queensland.
 Exemptions apply for approved stud cattle sales and calves under 100kg liveweight.
 When an animal is branded with a legally registered brand and earmarked, this can be used to establish legal ownership.

 Livestock owners are responsible for registering brands and earmarks, and obtaining the branding iron and earmarking pliers.
 Owners must ensure that branding irons are made to the exact shape shown on the certificate of registration, and that only approved paints or pastes are used (in the case of pigs, sheep and goats).

-Brands and earmarks are registered to an individual or entity, not a property, although earmarks are registered for use only within a particular district.
-Registration is not automatically transferred with a change of property ownership.
+Brands and earmarks are registered to an individual or entity, not a property.
+Earmarks are registered for use only within a particular district and registration is not automatically transferred with a change of property ownership.